Porter Design System component library

 Results

-All 33 components passed WCAG 2.2.
-The accessibility lead ran the final audit; I participated in every session and shipped fixes as issues came up.
+33 components passed WCAG 2.2.
+The accessibility lead ran the final audit.
+I shipped fixes as issues came up across every session.

-Designs produced 20% faster: Victoria replicated a Flight Status screen using the system and finished faster than without it.
+Designs produced 20% faster.
+Victoria built a Flight Status screen using the system and without it, as a head-to-head test.
 Small sample, but early signal.

-Book a Flight took two hours to design using the system.
-The same work had previously taken several weeks.
+Book a Flight took two hours to design with the system.
+The same work had taken several weeks before.

 What's next

-Figma MCP: Generating system-compliant UI from prompts would close the gap between ideation and production-ready components, which would further accelerate building.
+Figma MCP integration.
+Generating system-compliant UI from natural language prompts would close the gap between ideation and production-ready components, accelerating delivery further.

 Explicit motion guidelines.
-Motion was consistent between components, but having guidelines and tokens would be handy for scalability and repeatability.
+Motion was consistent across components, but documented guidelines and tokens would maintain that consistency as the system grows.